 Her world is turned upside down one night when she sneaks out of the house to go to a party, and the city is filled a mysterious fog that renders every one unconscious.
 When Kamala wakes (or maybe she doesn’t, its difficult to tell), she’s greeted by a vision of her idols, the Avengers, with Carol Danvers front and center.
 Kamala tells her heroes that she’s confused about who she is, what she’s supposed to do, teen angst, blah blah blah.
 Carol tells her that she’s about to get “a total reboot”, and when Kamala wakes up (for real this time), she finds herself transformed into Ms. Marvel, complete with blonde hair, red sash, and tall black boots.

 I love artist Adrian Alphona’s style for this title.
-Curving, swirling lines dominate this issue.
+Curving, twisted lines dominate this issue.
 The swirling clouds that precede Kamala’s close encounter of the Avenger kind are thick with metaphorical meaning, obscuring her path forward and her sense of self as well as isolating her from the rest of the world.
 Kamala’s hair seems to move with a life of its own, never tied back with a hair tie or head band, and Carol’s hair is much the same way, although longer and blonder.
 I think that the fluid style will also lead itself to dynamic fight scenes, and I can’t wait to see Ms. Marvel in action.
 Alphona’s style also seems well suited to the flights of fancy that Kamala is prone to.
 His depiction of the Avengers versus My Little Pony (One of Kamala’s fan fictions) is both epic and hilarious.
 His humor shines through in the background details too.
 Kamala’s bedroom has a winged, dopey looking sloth, which later appears in Captain America’s arms, and her father is reading a news paper which proclaims that “Tax on Color Orange Approved”.
 For a title featuring an ass-kicking, fanciful teenage girl, the art is is spot on.

 Writer G. Willow Wilson’s dialogue is a little flat, and pretty heavy on the angst, but I understand the need for dramatic exposition in the first issue, particularly when introducing a brand new character.
 I’m hoping that she can find a more graceful way to characterize Kamala in the future.
 Wilson does have her moments, and the best is hands down the second panel, when we see Kamala drooling over some BLTs which she refers to as “delicious infidel meat” (my new favorite term for bacon).
 She doesn’t want to eat them, she just wants to smell them.